Microflow/Low-Grid/000-Triangle-Setlist-Handout.md

 ### Chocolate on the boil, steamy windows when we met Am Em
 ### You've got the attic window looking out on the cathedral C G
 ### And on a Sunday evening bells ring out in the dusk D G

+### Another day in June, we'll pick eleven for football
+### We're playing for our lives, the referee gives us fuck all
+### I saw you in the corner of my eye on the sidelines
+### Your dark mascara bids me to historical deeds

+### The lovin' is a mess, what happened to all of the feeling?
+G D
+### I thought it was for real, babies, rings and fools kneeling
+### And words of pledging trust and lifetimes stretching forever
+### So what went wrong?
+It was a lie, it crumbled apart
+### Ghost figures of past, present, future haunting the heart

 ### Optional